 Our students enjoy a secure 50-acre campus overlooking the city of Pittsburgh.
 The University’s central location also provides a perfect laboratory for off-campus learning and community service.
 Duquesne students gain practical experience through field work, research projects, and internships at Pittsburgh’s major corporations, health care systems, schools, and other organizations.
 Students also enjoy the opportunity to walk to Pittsburgh’s cultural district, sports stadiums, shopping, and dining.

 Approximately 3,900 students live in seven residence halls.
 Campus amenities include the multi-level Power Center, which houses a recreation and fitness center, a Barnes & Noble bookstore with a Starbucks café, Freshens, and the Red Ring, a full-service restaurant.
 Eleven dining locations provide a mix of fresh menu selections, which feature made-from-scratch, local, and sustainable food sources and special options for every diet.
-Coffee—and a place to study or socialize—is never too far away with Starbucks in the Union or one of our Coffee Tree Roasters locations on campus.
+Coffee—and a place to study or socialize—is never too far away with Starbucks in the Union and other coffee spots on campus.

 Have fun, get involved